The War and Treaty's songs of ardent commitment find deeper clarity on 'Lover's Game'

 Tanya Trotter: Well, we've been definitely studying Kenny Rogers and Dottie West and Dolly Parton and Ashford and Simpson.

-Michael Trotter: Are you tired of those records yet?
+Michael Trotter Jr.: Are you tired of those records yet?
 Are you tired of me playing them all the time?

 Tanya: I'm not!
 What I love about all of the people that we are studying is that they were kind people.
 I think that that transcends your talent.
 A lot of times, when you look at this person on an interview, that same energy transitions into their sound, whether it's the joy of Tina Turner — watching her interview, the smile, the energy, the overcoming, the resilience — you see that on stage.
 Whether it's the class and the love that Kenny Rogers has for his wife.
 You feel that when you see his performance on stage.
 Ashford and Simpson, we had an opportunity to meet Valerie Simpson.
 I've met her before, but to see her with her husband and the connection that was there, then to see the missing piece gone and her still having the wherewithal to keep the legacy going.
 We've been studying that.
 Michael plays the music over and over and over again.
 He even started dressing like Kenny Rogers for one show.
 I was like, "Okay I think we're going too far."